 The times you choose to post can make a large impact on your reader engagement.

 An analysis of the best times to post on each platform can be found here.

 Below are some tips on how to optimize your social media posts to achieve maximum engagement:

-It can be just as important to connect your blog to social media as it is connecting your social media to your blog.
+Connecting your blog to your social media can be just as important as connecting your social media to your blog.

 There are many different ways to integrate social media into your blog — adding a share function, social media buttons to send them to your profiles, or social media logins in order to comment.